mikepfeiffer/azure-devops-labs/Labs/Lab 13/README.md

-# Lab 13 - Create a YAML Build Definition
+# Lab 13 - Using Secrets from Azure Key Vault in a Pipeline

-1. Do this first
+1. We will create a key vault, from the Azure portal, to store a MySQL server password
-2. Then do this
+2. We will configure permissions to let a service principal to read the value
-3. And, finally, do this
+3. We will retrieve the password in an Azure pipeline and passed on to subsequent tasks

 ### Lifelines: